codership/documentation/galeracluster/source/documentation/install-xtradb.rst

 .. note::  If you installed Percona XtraDB Cluster over an existing standalone instance of Percona XtraDB, there are some additional steps that you need to take in order to update your system to the new database server.
 For more information, see :doc:`../training/tutorials/migration`.

+.. note::  Telemetry is enabled by default.
+To disable it, see `Telemetry on Percona XtraDB Cluster <https://docs.percona.com/percona-xtradb-cluster/8.0/telemetry.html>`_.

 .. container:: bottom-links

    Related Articles